NEXT UP ON this.

 Do you ever find yourself snacking more than you should?
 Maybe you’re guilty of justifying your snack choices, saying things like, ‘just one brownie won’t hurt’, ‘I’ll just eat less at dinner since I’m having these chips now’, or ‘but cheese and biscuits are healthy, right?’

 With our busy, always-on lifestyles, it’s often tempting to adapt our eating schedules away from the traditional three meals a day: breakfast, lunch and dinner.
+Even when we’re stuck inside feeling bored, the siren calls of the fridge and pantry are hard to ignore, and we might find ourselves snacking as a way to pass the time thinking it couldn’t hurt.
 In fact, many internet sources even spout the suggestion that eating frequent small meals throughout the day is a healthier option – saying it controls hunger while increasing metabolism.

-But there’s actually no strong scientific evidence to back up this approach, says Dr Rebecca Leech from Deakin University’s Institute of Physical Activity and Nutrition (IPAN).
+But there’s actually no strong scientific evidence to back up this approach, says Dr Rebecca Leech, a National Heart Foundation Research Fellow at Deakin University.
 ‘With the abundance of often contradictory nutrition information out there, it’s no wonder that people are confused,’ she says.

 Dr Leech’s doctoral thesis, ‘Understanding Adults’ Eating Patterns’, which was awarded the Alfred Deakin Medal, highlights two key healthy eating messages: